 oil on canvas, 89- 73,5 cm. - Oslo, National Gallery.

 "The Scream" is Edgard Munch's most famous work and one of the most easily recognizable paintings of the modern era.
-Plus, its popularity has been increased in recent times, after being stolen, along with a “Madonna” by the same painter, in one of the most important Art robberies of the last years, already solved.
-The robbery of the two works caused a huge scandal in the Scandinavian country, since both canvases (stolen while the Museum was open and introduced in a car parked outside) were not insured
+Plus, the popularity of the work has increased in recent times.
+First in 2006, when it was stolen, along with a “Madonna” by the same painter, in one of the most important Art robberies of the last years, already solved.
+And six years later, when a pastel version of this painting was auctioned for $120 million, an auction record for any work of art.

 Text: G. Fernández, www.theartwolf.com